 How much should I spend on a laptop?

-It’s best not to buy an ultra-cheap laptop and push it to its limits, though.
-Saving up for a more expensive laptop that can undertake a greater number of tasks at once will be worth it if you don’t need the ultimate in thin and light budget machinery.
+Saving up for a more expensive laptop that can undertake a greater number of tasks at once will generally be worth it if you don’t need the ultimate in thin and light budget machinery.

 Want something a little bigger?
 You can pay between £300 and £400 for a 15.6-inch laptop powered by an Intel Core i3 processor that’s powerful enough to carry out the basics without slowing to a crawl.
 It will even handle a little Minecraft and photo editing.

 If you want something thin and light, expect to spend upwards of £500 for a sub-1.5kg laptop.
 Powered by efficient dual-core Intel Core i5 and i7 processors, these machines are suitable for light photo and video work and should last all day on a single charge if they’re not pushed too hard.
 If you want premium build and a great screen, expect to pay at least £1,000.

 You’ll need to spend at least £700 on a gaming laptop, and considerably more if you want to future-proof it.
 Look for “discrete” or “dedicated” graphics from AMD or Nvidia, and check online benchmarking figures to see how well your favourite games will play.

 There are alternative form factors, too.
 Two-in-ones have reversible screens that can be versatile in small spaces, while tablet hybrids are great for drawing and taking notes.
 The latter often come with attachable keyboards for when you want to get typing work done.